Colorado gay club shooting suspect held without bail

 Aldrich’s name was changed more than six years ago as a teenager, after filing a legal petition in Texas seeking to “protect himself” from a father with a criminal history including domestic violence against Aldrich’s mother.

 Aldrich was known as Nicholas Franklin Brink until 2016.
-Weeks before turning 16, Aldrich petitioned a Texas court for a name change, court records show.
-A petition for the name change was submitted on Brink’s behalf by their grandparents, who were their legal guardians at the time.
+Weeks before turning 16, Aldrich successfully petitioned a Texas court for a name change, court records show.
+A petition for the name change was submitted on Brink’s behalf by his legal guardians at the time.

 “Minor wishes to protect himself and his future from any connections to birth father and his criminal history.
 Father has had no contact with minor for several years,” said the petition filed in Bexar County, Texas.